 The results of many aquatic biological resource analyses in the RDEIR/SDEIS in Chapter 11, Aquatic Biological Resources, and associated appendices, including water temperature, river flow, habitat WUA, redd dewatering, and juvenile stranding, used threshold values to flag differences between the Project alternatives and the NAA.
 The flagged differences were typically provided in tables of results for each Project alternative.
 The most often used threshold value was 5% because for most of the results most differences between the NAA and the Project alternatives are less than 5%.
 For other results, threshold values of 2% or 10% were used.
 The results were highlighted only to help readers locate the largest differences between the NAA and the Project alternatives.
 Results showing greater than the threshold increases and reductions from the NAA to a Project alternative were flagged by highlighting the result in green or red, depending on whether the difference was considered potentially beneficial or harmful.
 For most results, the criteria were not meant to be understood as statistical or biological thresholds of significance for CEQA/NEPA purposes.
-Some commenters mistakenly concluded that the thresholds were used to distinguish actual effects from model noise and to inform impacts determinations in the RDEIR/SDEIS.
+Some commenters erroneously concluded that the thresholds were used to distinguish actual effects from model noise and to inform impacts determinations in the RDEIR/SDEIS.
 In fact, impact determinations were not based on any fixed noise threshold.
 Section 11.3.2, Operations, in Chapter 11 of the RDEIR/SDEIS referred to such a noise threshold.
 This discussion has been removed from the Final EIR/EIS because it was not accurate.
-The practice of highlighting results in the tables was discontinued for most results in preparing the Final EIR/EIS because of the confusion it created for many commenters.
-In instances where highlighting remains, the rationale is explained in the table footnotes.
+The practice of highlighting results in the tables was discontinued for most results in preparing the FEIR/FEIS because of the confusion the created for many commenters.

-For tables reporting results as percentages, such as percentage of redds dewatered (Appendix 11N, Other Flow-Related Upstream Analyses, Table 11N-13 through Table 11N-17), the absolute differences between the percentage of redds dewatered under the NAA versus the Project alternatives are reported rather than the relative differences (% differences) because computing relative differences of low values often leads to very high values that are not useful for making comparisons.
-In these tables, the differences are presented without a "%" symbol to indicate that the values are absolute differences rather than percent differences.
-In the redd dewatering tables, differences greater than 2% in the percentages of redds dewatered between the NAA and the Project alternatives are highlighted because there are very few results with differences greater than 5.
+For tables reporting results as percentages, such as percentage of redds dewatered (Appendix 11N tables titled Percent of Winter-run Redds Dewatered in the Sacramento River and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1-3 through Percent of Steelhead Redds Dewatered in the American River and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1-3), the absolute differences between the percentage of redds dewatered under the NAA versus the Project alternatives are reported rather than the relative differences (% differences) because computing relative differences of low values often leads to very high values that are not useful for making comparisons.
+In these tables, the differences are presented without a "%" symbol to indicate that the values are absolute differences greater than 2% in the percentages of redds dewatered between the NAA and the Project alternatives are highlighted because there are very few results with differences greater than 5.